projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

       $ cd acrn-hypervisor
       $ git checkout v2.4

+#.
+Check the ``pci_devs`` sections in ``misc/config_tools/data/whl-ipc-i7/logical_partition.xml``
+   for each pre-launched VM to ensure you are using the right PCI device BDF information (as reported by ``lspci -vv``).
+If you need to make changes to this file, create a copy of it and use it subsequently when building ACRN (``SCENARIO=/path/to/newfile.xml``).

+#.
 Build the ACRN hypervisor and ACPI binaries for pre-launched VMs with default xmls:

    .. code-block:: none